RomainSepulchre/ScanNetDownloader/README.md

 >Open any chapter of the scan and copy-paste the url.<br>
 >The url should look like this: https://anime-sama.fr/catalogue/one-piece/scan/vf/.

+##### Lelscans.net

+>Open any chapter at any page of the scan and copy-paste the url, even the url of the home page of a book is working<br>
+>
+> - Url of a chapter: https://lelscans.net/scan-one-piece/1142
+> - Url of a chapter with page number: https://lelscans.net/scan-one-piece/1142/5
+> - Url of a book home page: https://lelscans.net/lecture-ligne-one-piece

 ### Select the chapters